doytsujin/athackst.github.io/_articles/vscode_docker_github_pages.md

 ### Remote user

-The first things you're going to want to do is set the remote user so that your id and group will be properly exported into the container.
+The first thing you're going to want to do is set the remote user so that your id and group will be properly exported into the container.

 ```javascript
     "remoteUser": "jekyll",